91ahmed/DbtoExcel/README.md

 #### Description

-> The **TableToExcel** class constructor takes one parameter, which is an array of the database connection information.
+> The **TableToExcel** class constructor takes one parameter, which is an *array* of the database information.

 `table()`
-> This method used to specify the database table you need to extract, it takes one parameter which is the name of the table.
+> This method used to specify the database table you need to extract, it takes one parameter *(string)* which is the name of the table.

 `columns()`
-> Used to specify the columns you need to extract from the database table, it takes one parameter which is the column's names.
+> Used to specify the columns you need to extract from the database table, it takes one parameter *(string)* which is the column's names.

-> To extract all columns just add __asterisk (*)__ or leave the parameter empty and to extract specific columns see the example below.
+> To extract all columns just add __asterisk (*)__ or leave the parameter empty while if you want to extract specific columns you can write the columns names following by comma separator.. see the example below.

 ``` php
 use ExtractDatabaseToExcel\TableToExcel;